g0hww/gr-kx3/README.md

 gr-kx3
 ======

-A trivial panadapter for use with the Elecraft KX3, using gnuradio and hamlib, written in Python and released under the GPLv3.
-There are some screenshots here: http://www.g0hww.net/2012/10/gnuradio-hamlib-and-kx3.html and more here: http://www.g0hww.net/2012/11/more-buttons-in-gr-kx3-more-bugs-too.html.
+A trivial pan-adapter for use with the Elecraft KX3, using gnuradio (see "Notes" below) and hamlib, written in Python and released under the GPLv3.
+There are some screen-shots here: http://www.g0hww.net/2012/10/gnuradio-hamlib-and-kx3.html and more here: http://www.g0hww.net/2012/11/more-buttons-in-gr-kx3-more-bugs-too.html.

-It uses pulseaudio for the soundcard I/Q input, so when gr-kx3 is running, run Pulse Audio Volume Control and choose the correct soundcard for the stereo I/Q input from the KX3.
+It uses pulseaudio for the soundcard I/Q input by default, so when gr-kx3 is running, run Pulse Audio Volume Control and choose the correct soundcard for the stereo I/Q input from the KX3.
 For me, the application appears on the Recording tab, as